 How to Host a Neighborhood Book Swap

 Do you get the eye roll when you ask your kids to go read?
 Do they whine because they’ve read the books in your home library at least twenty times?
+Do you keep forgetting to go to the library?
 Are you going to scream if you have to read the same bedtime story one more time?
 I’ve been there.
 It’s a struggle.
 What can you do about it?
 Well, you could go purchase a whole new home library, but that’s a little out of reach for most of us.
-The next best thing to do is host a neighborhood book swap.
+The next best thing to do is to host a neighborhood book swap.

 What is a neighborhood book swap?
 Well, it’s quite simple.
 You and your neighbors get together and trade books.
 Then you all go home with a new set of books.
 Great, right?
 It’s a fast, easy, and inexpensive way to get new books.
 The kids love picking out new books!